supercam19/SMAPI-Profile-Manager/changlelog.md

 ## Update [v1.1.3] (???)

 ## Changes
+ - Profile names are now limited to 100 characters
  - Profile names now have a tooltip incase their name is too long to fit in the window

 ### Fixes